-I wasn’t planning on writing another post before Christmas, but I have a hard time saying No to one of my brother’s recipe requests, especially when they bring up food memories that involve our mother.
-My brother Sam wrote on FaceBook, “Judy, Mom always used to make those sticky buns using a cake mold with the center piece cut out.
+I wasn’t planning on writing another post before Christmas, but I have a hard time saying No to a recipe request from one of my brothers especially when they bring up food memories that involve our mother.
+My brother Sam wrote on FaceBook, “Judy, Mom always used to make those sticky buns using a cake mold with the centerpiece cut out.
 They were very popular.
 Do you remember how to make them?”

 He was talking about Monkey Bread.
 I really had to think hard to remember how Mom made it back in the Seventies.
 Remembering brought me to a happy place in our childhood kitchen with the big bay window over the sink that overlooked the entrance to Bay View.
 I was happy for the challenge.